Maps makes things easier to find by giving you detailed information and suggestions based on your habits and calendar events.

 - Turn-by-turn navigation works on iPhone 4s or later, iPad Pro, iPad Air or later, iPad 2 or later, and iPad mini or later with cellular data capability.

 - Flyover is available on iPhone 4s or later, iPad Pro, iPad Air or later, iPad 2 or later, iPad mini or later, and iPod touch (5th generation or later).
-To use Flyover as you move your device through space, you need an iPhone 6s or later, iPad Pro, or iPad (5th generation) with iOS 11.
+To use Flyover as you move your device through space, you need an iPhone 6s or later, iPad Pro, or iPad (5th generation or later) with iOS 11.
 Cellular data charges may apply.